Georgetown University Student Association: Notable alumni

-Qatar campus
+GU-Qatar Student Government Association (GU-Q SGA)

-The Georgetown University in Qatar's Student Government Association (GUQ-SGA) is an annually elected, student-run governance association that works to represent the student body of Georgetown University's Qatar campus and liaise with university administrators.
-In addition, the President of SGA chairs the Student Liaison Commission (SLC), and the Vice President chairs the Student Activities Commission (SAC).
+The Georgetown University in Qatar-Student Government Association (GU-Q SGA) is an annually elected, student-run governance association that works to represent the student body of Georgetown University in Qatar and liaise with university administrators.
+In addition, The President of SGA chairs the Student Liaison Commission (SLC), and The Vice President chairs the Student Activities Commission (SAC).
+The SGA has 11 members, replaced annually.
+An executive group made up of the President, the Vice President, the Chief of Staff and the Public Relations Officer guide and preside over the functions of the SGA.

-Structure

-The SGA has 11 members, which are replaced annually.
-An executive group made up of the President, the Vice President, and the Public Relations Officer guides and presides over the functions of the SGA.
 A core group of 8 members represents the interests of the student body, with two representatives from each undergraduate class.
 The SGA meets on a weekly basis and discusses the issues or concerns raised by the student body.
-The President is also a member of the Dean's subcommittees on various issues such as sustainability.
-The introduction of the Red Square, a replica of the Red Square in Georgetown University's main campus in Washington D.C., was a result of an initiative of the SGA led by President Malak Elmoh (SFS '21).
+The introduction of the Red Square, a replica of the famous Red Square in Georgetown University's main campus in Washington D.C., was a result of an initiative of the SGA led by President Malak Elmoh (SFS '21).

-With a view to increase their presence and being more accessible, the SGA launched their official website during the SGA Town Hall on February 5, 2023.
-Launching the new website, President Kurian said, "The website has been carefully designed to reflect on the student life at GU-Q and with an express view to answer their entire needs.
-In addition to answering the questions, we will also be updating the website with the decisions and actions that the SGA has been taking during their meetings."

-Sheikh Mohammed bin Hamad bin Khalifa Al Thani (SFS '09), the first President of the SGA, was elected in 2006.
-Since then, the SGA have had a total of 15 presidents:
+Sheikh Mohammed bin Hamad bin Khalifa Al Thani (SFS '09), the first President of the SGA was elected in 2006.
+The list of the former Presidents of the Student Government Association is as follows: